Lisa M. Reed on Surviving Skin Cancer to Thriving in MLSP

 My father was an entrepreneur, sounds more glamorous than it was.
 Money was always tight, well actually scarce.
 Our house was only partly furnished, just the family room and our bedrooms had furniture.

-My dad was never home.
+My dad was never home when I was growing up.
 He left for work before we got up in the morning and came home well after midnight.
 He missed all our birthdays, graduations, and most holidays.

 I didn’t really understand at the time why he did it.
-Why he worked so much and so hard.
-But now I get it.
-He did it for us.
+Why he worked so much and so hard was a mystery to me at the time.
+But now I get it since he did it for us.

-I remember we weren’t allowed to watch tv, my dad called it an idiot box.
+I remember we weren’t allowed to watch television, my dad called it an idiot box.
 Instead, he was always playing motivational tapes for us.
 My Favorite was Zig Ziglar.

 What did your parents do for a living and was there any Entrepreneurship in the family?